Tehlu/team-coordination/README.md

   ### Datasource
-   I used Postgres to create the schema and add the data.In addition to the auto-generated ID, it uses three fields (name, start_date, and end_date).
+   I used Postgres to create the schema and the table.In addition to the auto-generated ID, it uses three fields (name, start_date, and end_date).
+The data is captured via a POST request when users enter their information in the form.

  ### Challenges